Hunt #2 is On!

 The Canal towpath in the Washington Crossing area is the site of our second Canal Hunt.

 Can you find the answers to these 14 questions while you’re walking along the Delaware Canal towpath between the Route 532 Bridge near the Washington Crossing Historic Park Lagoon and Buckstone Farm (formerly the David Library of the American Revolution)?
 The Hunt, which covers a 1.3-mile stretch runs from south to north, and the questions are in sequential order.

 Here are the questions:

-- The Delaware Canal is 58.9 miles long and runs from Easton to Bristol.
-Friends of the Delaware Canal volunteers have installed engraved granite stones set flush with the ground along the edge of the towpath.
+- Friends of the Delaware Canal volunteers have installed engraved granite stones set flush with the ground along the towpath.
 They mark each mile along the Canal’s length starting with “1” in Bristol Borough.
-What number is shown on the mile marker that has been placed by the Virginia Forrest Recreation Area parking lot?
+Close to the 9-11 Memorial bench by the Lagoon is a mile marker.
+What number is it?

 To download a PDF containing these instructions and questions, click here.